vanallenlab/terra-helper/README.md

 # FireCloud helper
-FireCloud helper is a collection of scripts which leverages the [FireCloud API](https://api.firecloud.org) to perform cumbersome tasks.
+FireCloud helper is a collection of scripts which leverage the [FireCloud API](https://api.firecloud.org) to perform cumbersome tasks on [FireCloud](firecloud.org).

 ## Installation
 To use FireCloud helper, you must have the following set up on your system